StarPlayrX/bigmac/README.md

 A Big Mac is better than a New Mac.
 Please donate to [NiceMac LLC](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ)

-macOS is only to be run on Apple Branded hardware.
+macOS is only to be run on Apple branded hardware.
 Back in the day of my hackintosh years, we used to put the Apple Sticker on our PCs.